419A Life Sciences Center

-The acquisition and maintenance of cell fate identities is essential for normal development and tissue physiology.
+The acquisition and maintenance of cell fate identities is essential for normal development and adult tissue physiology.
 However, the molecular mechanisms safeguarding cell fate identity remain largely unclear.
-Our interest is to determine the epigenetic and transcriptional programs underlying cell fate changes towards stem cell-like states involved in cancer initiation.
-We use somatic cellular reprogramming into induced pluripotent stem cells (iPSCs), epithelial-to-mesenchymal (EMTs) cellular transitions and cancer stem cells (CSCs), as model systems.
-Our main projects are:
+Our interest is to determine the epigenetic and transcriptional programs underlying cell fate changes occurring during embryonic development, malignant transformations and aging restoration.
+Our main projects involve:

 TET enzymes are DNA dioxygenases that can sequentially convert methylated DNA (5mC) into 5-hydroxymethylcytosine (5hmC), 5-formylcytosine (5fC) and 5-carboxylcytosine (5caC).
 These DNA oxidations are intermediates during DNA demethylation and can also serve as epigenetic elements regulating gene expression.
-TET enzymes are required for cellular reprogramming into iPSCs as well as epithelial-to-mesenchymal cellular transitions.
-Aberrant TET-mediated DNA oxidations are found in various types of cancers.
-However, the transcriptional mechanisms dependent on DNA oxidations influencing stem cell-driven cancer initiating processes, remain undetermined.
-We are investigating the role of DNA oxidations in cancer stem cell-based model systems.
+We are investigating how TET-mediated DNA oxidations functioning as epigenetic elements regulate cancer dormancy and the restoration of aging.

 Circadian rhythms are required for cellular and tissue homeostasis.
-Deficient circadian rhythms are implicated in various diseases including cancer.
-Notably, cellular reprogramming into iPSCs triggers the loss of circadian rhythms.
-However, the mechanisms involved in the disappearance of circadian rhythms during cellular reprogramming are unknown.
-We are investigating the epigenetic and transcriptional regulatory mechanisms underlying the loss of circadian rhythms and its impact in cellular reprogramming towards cancer stem cell-like states.
+Deficient circadian rhythms are implicated in various diseases.
+We are investigating how the epigenome modulates circadian rhythms and its impact in cell fate changes.

 Ferrer A, Roser CT, El-Far MH, Savanur VH, Eljarrah A, Gergues M, Kra JA, Etchegaray JP, Rameshwar P. (2020).
 Hypoxia-mediated changes in bone marrow microenvironment in breast cancer dormancy.
 Cancer Lett 488: 9-17.